Roblox files for IPO, a first for user-generated game platforms

-User-generated game platform Roblox publicly disclosed its filing to go public on the U.S. stock market.
+User-generated game platform Roblox publicly disclosed its filing to go public on the U.S. stock market today.

-The company did not say how much it is raising, nor its valuation.
+The company did not say how much it is raising nor its valuation.
 CNBC previously reported that the company could go public early next year at an $8 billion valuation.

 Roblox said earlier that it filed a confidential draft registration statement with the U.S. Securities and Exchange Commission for a public offering of common stock.